 In other words, we help build a child’s brain from the bottom-up.
 If a child has chronic difficulties controlling emotions or behaviors, it’s a sign that her top-down foundation is weak.
 She needs loving, attuned and non-judgmental adults who “see” her suffering.
 It’s these relationships that support a child’s ability to gain emotional and behavioral self-control.

 Too many educational and social-service programs overlook the crucial importance of relationships, instead focusing on behavior management.
 That’s why I spend so much of my time teaching providers and parents about social and emotional development.
 A basic grasp of neuroscience and social-emotional development can help us understand how to avoid asking too much, too soon of children.
 It also helps us avoid inadvertently causing shame or embarrassment to children who can’t understand why they can’t behave or meet adult expectations, even though they want to.
 We must be especially mindful of this need in our populations of children exposed to ACES (Adverse Childhood Experiences) and toxic stress.
 Reward and punishment paradigms, in wide use today on these populations, are not advised.
-I explain the reasons why in my new book on challenging behaviors.

 When we ask too much of children too soon, we can inadvertently provoke self-criticism and shame.
 Kristin Neff, the world’s primary researcher on self-compassion, offers a solution: we can show children early on how to have compassion for themselves and accept their own vulnerability.
 In other words, when behaviors are a problem, we can help children have compassion for themselves and look towards adults for help.